William H. F. Fiedler

 William Henry Frederick Fiedler (August 25, 1847 – January 1, 1919) was an American Democratic Party politician who represented New Jersey's 6th congressional district in the United States House of Representatives for one term from 1883 to 1885.

 Biography

 Fiedler was born in New York City on August 25, 1847.
 He moved to New Jersey with his parents, who settled in Newark.
 He attended the public and high schools, and apprenticed to the hat-finishing trade at the age of fifteen.

-Political career
+Career

+He was employed as a clerk and engaged in the retail hat and later in the men's clothing business.